exercism/v3/languages/csharp/exercises/concept/properties/.docs/introduction.md

 A property in C# is a member of a class that provides access to data within that class.
-Callers can set or retrieve the data.
+Callers can set or retrieve (get) the data.
 Properties can be either auto-implemented or have a backing field.

 When setting a property the input value can be validated, formatted